 Recent Key Journal Articles

-Professor Su-Er Guo has published more than twenty academic papers in international SCIE and SSCI journals over the past five years (2019–2025), covering topics such as digital health interventions, smoking cessation behavior, air pollution exposure, nursing education, and chronic disease care.
+Professor Su-Er Guo has published more than twenty academic papers in international journals indexed in the Science Citation Index Expanded (SCIE) and Social Science Citation Index (SSCI) journals over the past five years (2019–2025), covering topics such as digital health interventions, smoking cessation behavior, air pollution exposure, nursing education, and chronic disease care.
 The following are selected representative works, several of which have been cited dozens of times, demonstrating the international impact of her research:

-In addition to the SCIE and SSCI journal articles listed above, Professor Guo has also published multiple important Chinese-language papers in TSSCI journals, including the Taiwan Journal of Public Health and the Journal of Physical Education, among others.
-These studies cover topics such as the effectiveness of auricular acupressure for improving xerostomia symptoms in hemodialysis patients, the impact of PM2.5 exposure during exercise on cardiopulmonary function, and the long-term effects of Tai Chi exercise on COPD patients.
-Over the past five years, she has published a total of thirteen Chinese-language journal articles, including five in TSSCI journals, demonstrating her profound contributions to nursing scholarship in Taiwan.
+In addition to the SCIE and SSCI journal articles listed above, Professor Guo has published multiple important Chinese-language papers in Taiwan Social Sciences Citation Index (TSSCI) journals including the Taiwan Journal of Public Health and the Journal of Physical Education.
+These studies address topics such as the effectiveness of auricular acupressure in improving xerostomia symptoms in hemodialysis patients, the impact of PM2.5 exposure during exercise on cardiopulmonary function, and the long-term effects of Tai Chi exercise on patients with COPD.
+Over the past five years, she has published a total of thirteen Chinese-language journal articles, including five in TSSCI journals, demonstrating her significant contributions to nursing scholarship in Taiwan.

 20+